yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 {{< note title="For Oracle migrations" >}}

-For Oracle migrations to YugabyteDB Voyager v1.1, Orafce extension gets installed on the target database by default.
+For Oracle migrations using YugabyteDB Voyager v1.1, the Orafce extension is installed on the target database by default.
 This enables you to use a subset of predefined functions, operators, and packages from Oracle.
-As the behaviour is to install the extension in the public schema, when listing functions or views, extra objects will be visible on the target database which may confuse you.
-So,you may choose to remove the extension using the [`DROP EXTENSION`](../../../api/ysql/the-sql-language/statements/ddl_drop_extension) command.
+The extension is installed in the public schema, and when listing functions or views, extra objects will be visible on the target database which may confuse you.
+You can remove the extension using the [DROP EXTENSION](../../../api/ysql/the-sql-language/statements/ddl_drop_extension) command.

 {{< /note >}}